 Colonialism is the view that a dominant culture has on a group they deem as "Others", defined as anyone that is deemed different from what is accepted by the norms of the dominant culture.
 Usually, colonialism takes the form of the dominant culture "looking down" on the Others in order to maintain superiority, power, and control.
 In film this is achieved by giving Other characters certain traits that allow audiences to perceive that they are different from the status quo, while also implicating that this difference is something that makes them inherently worse.
 In the vampire films discussed in class, colonialism is typically used on the vampire character, although the use of colonialist themes also targets a lot of female characters, like Mina from Dracula (Browning, 1931), and the photographer from Blacula (Crain, 1972) both being victims of male gaze.
 In class, three colonialist themes were discussed, those being the aforementioned male gaze, as well as the gender double bind and primitivism.

 Male gaze refers to the inherent power people (typically men) have by simply observing others.
 The argument comes from the idea that those who observe have the power to stop observing whenever they want, while those who are observed have no such privilege.
 In addition, those who are observed often feel pressure from those observing to conform to their expectations or flatter them in some way.
 This stems from the implications of comparison that the male gaze presents.
 The observer has the power to objectify and compare different subjects, and consequently place value on those who are perceived as appealing, while simultaneously devaluing those who are not as appealing.
 Amanda Friz and Marissa Fernholz highlight this phenomenon’s potency when intersected with other types of gazes in their article The Male Gaze in the Medical Classroom: Proximity, Objectivity, and Objectification in “The Pornographic Anatomy Book”.
 In particular, they looked at a medical textbook using pinup photos as opposed to scientific diagrams, and made the argument that because all the models used were white women appealing to straight white beauty standards, anything that deviated from this, such as those of a different skin tone or body shape, were implicitly seen as less desirable, at least in the eyes of the straight, white, male authors of the “Pornographic Anatomy Book” (Friz, 302-303).
 As previously mentioned, the photographer from Blacula (Crain, 1972) was portrayed through a lens of male gaze for most of the movie.
-She is first seen at the club, wearing a very revealing outfit as she takes photographs of Mamuwalde’s party.
+She is first seen at the club, wearing a very revealing outfit as she takes photographs of Michelle’s party.
 After flirting with Skillet, she leaves to develop photos, where she is murdered by Mamuwalde in a manner that can be seen as an attempt to sexualize her for a male audience (Crain, 40:50-45:15).

 Primitivism is when someone is made to seem inferior to the group in power (usually straight white people).
 This can be done by associating them with animals, portraying them as being more body over mind, hypersexual, “Other”, or anything else that would make them seem less evolved or less civilized than the dominant group.
 Count Dracula is primitivized in Dracula (Browning, 1931) through his association with animals throughout the movie.
 Specifically, the opossum, wasps, mice, spiders (or spiderwebs at the very least), and rats that are shown to swarm Dracula’s castle as he emerges from his coffin at the start of the movie (Browning, 5:24-6:30) highlight Dracula’s association with animals, and therefore his primitivism, quite well.